 - a.
 Smoking and Drug Prevention Programme The aim is to reinforce the anti-smoking and anti-drug messages through regular talks and visits.
-Programmes include - (1) HPB's Live It Up Without Lighting Up Programme - (2) SATA CommHealth Youth Smoking Prevention Talk and - (3) Anti-Substance Abuse Talk by Central Narcotics Bureau.

-b.
-Crime Prevention Programme - The aim is to educate students about the consequences of committing crime, through regular talks and visits.
-Programmes include c.
-Special programmes - The aim is to support behaviourally and academically at-risk students through enrichment activities which allow them to learn SEL competencies.
-Programmes include
+Programmes include - (1) HPB's Live It Up Without Lighting Up Programme - (2) SATA CommHealth Youth Smoking Prevention Talk and - (3) Anti-Substance Abuse Talk by Central Narcotics Bureau. - b.
+Crime Prevention Programme The aim is to educate students about the consequences of committing crime, through regular talks and visits.
+Programmes include - (1) Counselling by the Police, - (2) Assembly talk by the Police and - (3) Crime Prevention Exhibition. - c.
+Special programmes The aim is to support behaviourally and academically at-risk students through enrichment activities which allow them to learn SEL competencies.